 Comparison Psychology Course Instruction.
 All three different psychology comparison courses had some CT instruction built into the preexisting curriculum.
-The college's psychology department learning outcomes list CT as one of four overarching goals, and include the following subcomponents: ability to assess the validity and reliability of psychological sources; full development of conclusions and concepts; use of clarity, open-mindedness and skepticism; and ability to identify common flaws in psychological research and practice.
+The college's psychology department learning outcomes list CT as one of four overarching goals and include the following subcomponents: ability to assess the validity and reliability of psychological sources; full development of conclusions and concepts; use of clarity, openmindedness, and skepticism; and ability to identify common flaws in psychological research and practice.
 Because we could not prohibit instructors from encouraging CT in their classes, these comparison groups thus represent more of a "treatment as usual" model than true control groups.
-Introduction to Psychology featured a broad overview of the scientific study of behavior and mental processes, including the concepts of learning, development, personality, psychotherapy, cognitive psychology, and the brain.
-Research Methods introduced students to the basic assumptions, concepts, and methodology of experimental and psychological research, including critical evaluation of published research and a discussion of research ethics.
+Introduction to psychology featured a broad overview of the scientific study of behavior and mental processes, including the concepts of learning, development, personality, psychotherapy, cognitive psychology, and the brain.
+Research methods introduced students to the basic assumptions, concepts, and methodology of experimental and psychological research, including critical evaluation of published research and a discussion of research ethics.
 In this course, each student designed, conducted, and reported on an experimental research project.
-Senior Seminar had a component on careers and graduate school issues (e.g., cover letters, CVs, GREs), but also involved advanced study in psychology research and selected topics around each student's individual interests, such as a major literature review on the student's chosen subject area.
+Senior seminar